 Under the Telecommunications Regulations promulgated by the State Council, telecommunications service providers in China are required to fulfill universal service obligations in accordance with relevant regulations to be promulgated by the PRC Government authorities, and the MIIT has the authority to delineate the scope of universal service obligations.
 The MIIT, together with the finance department and pricing authorities of the State Council, are also responsible for formulating administrative rules relating to the establishment of a universal service fund and compensation schemes for universal services.
-For instance, in December 2015, the Ministry of Finance, or MOF, and the MIIT jointly issued the rules regarding the pilot program for universal services to be implemented certain cities across the PRC.
+For instance, in December 2015, the MOF and the MIIT jointly issued the rules regarding the pilot program for universal services to be implemented certain cities across the PRC.
 Since then, the MIIT has designated additional cities and villages as participants of the pilot program for universal services in public notice from time to time.
-Pursuant to the pilot program for universal services, we undertook broadband construction projects in 16,134 villages from 2016 to 2017, out of which broadband construction projects in 3,557 villages were undertaken in 2017.
+Pursuant to the pilot program for universal services, we have completed construction of broadband construction projects in 14,168 villages by the end of 2018, and we have also launched 4G wireless network universal telecommunications service projects in 2,063 villages in 2018.
 See "B. Business Overview - Regulatory and Related Matters - Universal Services" under Item 4.